We Eat What We Speak

 I can go on and on about the power of our words and our diet because of them.
 Think about your words and say something different today.

 So, what’s the play call?

-Will you examine your life and take inventory of your words and adjust where needed?
+Examine your life and take inventory of your words and adjust where needed.

-Will you make a bold statement of apology to YOURSELF if you have damaged yourself with your words in any way?
+Make a bold statement of apology to YOURSELF if you have damaged yourself with your words in any way.

-Will you pause before you speak and monitor your self-talk from this moment?
+Pause before you speak and monitor your self-talk from this moment.

 What will you do differently?